michalmietlinski/Interview-questions/Front-end/HTML/readme.md

 * What is jsonP?
 * Can you load script asynchroniously in html, how?
 * Why would you use tables in html?
+* What is Open Graph?
+* When do you use Open Graph and how?

+### Social media

+* Have you ever connected your project with social media sites?
+* Do you know any social media meta tags?

 ### SEO